faultattack/faultattack.github.io/WORKFLOW.md

     - Memory loads & stores
     - Random corruption / function fall through

-Inspecting the source may give you some idea where to attack
+Inspecting the source may give you some idea where to attack.
+Not all of the obvious looking stuff in the c-source can be attacked successfully.
+Best is to look into the elf with IDA/Ghidra.

 Fault Model Construction
 ========================

-There is also a binary called glitch_detect, which runs loops and tries to detect abnormal behavior.
+There is also a binary called glitch_detect.
+It runs loops and tries to detect abnormal behavior.
+It reports findings every now and then, until it hangs.
 You can use this with your glitch spots to find-out the ways you can affect the target.